r-owen/toika_loom_server/README.md

   The next advance will show the desired shed.

-* To jump to a different pick and/or repeat number is a two-step process: first you request the jump, then you advance to it by pressing the pedal or "PICK" button.
+* To jump to a different pick and/or repeat number is a two-step process: first you request the jump, then you advance to it by pressing the loom's pedal.
   (Two steps are necessary because the loom will not accept an unsolicited command to raise shafts.)
   In detail: